2022 WABLGA CHAMPIONSHIP REPORT

 Julie Scott, Lisa Surman, Maureen Thomas (Life Member) and Bernadette Heavey

-Club of Origin Runner up was Royal Fremantle Golf Club with Cherrie Grant (34), Jacs Scott (32) and Nicole Bertinshaw (32) contributing a total of 98 points.
+Club or Origin Runner up was Royal Fremantle Golf Club with Cherrie Grant (34), Jacs Scott (32) and Nicole Bertinshaw (32) contributing a total of 98 points.

 Nicole Bertinshaw, Maureen Thomas, Cherrie Genat and Jacs Scott